Hazeliny/Hazeliny/README.md

 - 🔭 I’ve already finished **all the projects of COMMON CORE in 42Barcelona**

-- 🌱 I’m currently learning **all about Fullstack, Data engineering, Algorithm, LLM, ML, Deep Learning**
+- 🌱 I’m currently learning **all about Fullstack Web Application, Algorithm, LLM, ML, Deep Learning**

 - 👯 I’m looking to collaborate on **friendly, creative, proactive group**